stycahyani/biji-kuaci/README.md

 ####################################
-this is my internship project
-in this project, i use openCV library and slightly change someone else's code to fit my case because this project is only used for study needs
+this is my internship project about detecting location plate of container truck in this project, i use openCV library and slightly change someone else's code to fit my case because this project is only used for study needs